camunda/camunda-docs/docs/components/modeler/bpmn/service-tasks/service-tasks.md

 ## Task definition

-A service task must have a `taskDefinition`.
-This specifies the type of job workers can subscribe to.
+A service task must have a `taskDefinition`; this specifies the type of job workers can subscribe to.

 Optionally, a `taskDefinition` can specify the number of times the job is retried when a worker signals failure (default = 3).